Entanglement propagation in thermalization of an isolated quantum system: Conclusion and discussion

 \section{Conclusion and discussion}

-We have examined dynamics of entanglement in an isolated quantum system focusing on EE.
-In our numerical simulations, we found that two time-scales arise in the thermalization process of an isolated quantum system: $t^\ast$ and $t_{\mathrm{diff}}$. $t^\ast$ represents the time-scale for saturation of EE.
+We have examined the dynamics of entanglement in an isolated quantum system focusing on EE.
+In our numerical simulations, we found that the two time-scales arise in the thermalization process of an isolated quantum system: $t^\ast$ and $t_{\mathrm{diff}}$. $t^\ast$ represents the time-scale for saturation of EE.
 Since the size of the Hilbert space for a subsystem with length $d$ is $2^d$, the maximum value that EE saturates is proportional to $d$ as ${\rm max}S_{\rm EE}\propto \log_2 2^{d}=d$, which explains the volume law.
-Since EE grows linearly in time before saturation reflecting local generation of EE with a constant ratio, $dS_{\rm EE}/dt=\Gamma$ is a constant and thus we find $t^\ast\propto d/\Gamma$. $t_{\rm diff}$, on the other hand, represents the time-scale for spreading of entanglement over the whole system.
+Since EE grows linearly in time before saturation reflecting the local generation of EE with a constant ratio, $dS_{\rm EE}/dt=\Gamma$ is a constant and thus we find $t^\ast\propto d/\Gamma$. $t_{\rm diff}$, on the other hand, represents the time-scale for spreading of entanglement over the whole system.
 In other words, $t_{\rm diff}$ characterizes how fast the system is scrambled.
-The numerical results $t_{\mathrm{diff}}\gtrsim t^\ast$ for the CI model and $t_{\mathrm{diff}}\ll t^\ast$ for the ECI model imply that scrambling of the entire system has to take place before saturation of EE.
+The above interpretation is supported by the fact that $t^\ast$s hardly depend on the models as shown in Fig.\ \ref{figvelEEs}, whereas $t_{\mathrm{diff}}$s strongly depend on the models.
+It is natural to expect that the propagation speed of the entanglement for the ECI model is much faster than those for other two models due to the NNN coupling.
+Thus the results also suggest that the time sale characterizes the propagation of EE is not $t^\ast$ but $t_{\mathrm{diff}}$.

+Before moving to the discussion on thermalization, we make a few remarks.
+It is found that entanglement can be generated outside of the light cone and explained in terms of entanglement transfer by vacuum fluctuation \cite{Franson08, Reznik03, Reznik05, Koga18}.
+From these results on the acausal generation of entanglement, it should be natural to consider that the generation of entanglement is not only due to quasi-particles but also vacuum fluctuation.